-Fig. 5: Project deadlines are scheduled using a Gantt chart.
-A halfway point deadline for most tasks is scheduled for March 24 and the final deadline is April 15.

-The engineers of Team 11-3 have a plan to become effective and efficient when working with each other.
+Finally, the engineers of Team 11-3 have a plan to become effective and efficient when working with each other.
 First, they will clearly define the desired outcomes for their final solution.
 To do this they will determine exactly what they expect of their solution by March 11, and then they will listen to suggestions for improvements on the solution from all members by March 18.
 Next, to be an effective team, they will ensure that they collaborate on all aspects of the project.
-Here they will collectively compile a design review report by April 29, and they will give a well-coordinated presentation on their design review by April 30.
+They will collectively compile a design review report by April 29, and they will give a well-coordinated presentation on their design review by April 30.
 By completing these tasks, the engineers of Team 11-3 will become better at working with each other, and other engineers.

 Team 11-3’s strategic plan has been detailed, as well as their charter, team culture, and plan to ensure viability.
 With these items well defined, it can be expected that the team will be able to complete all the requirements of the project.